shicks/ahep/site/modules/2001-fireboat/index.md

 What is a hero and how can people show gratitude to those who act heroically in their own communities?
 Who are your heroes?
 What makes them a hero for you?
 Can a regular person become a hero?
 How?

 Many people became heroes on 9/11, simply by their willingness to help.
 Some people allowed strangers to take a rest at their homes, others offered free meals.
 Some acts of kindness happened far away.
 For example, due to the attacks the entire U.S. airspace was closed off and planes that were already up in the air were diverted.
-Many plans from Europe, which had already crossed the Atlantic, ended up grounded in Canada.
+Many planes from Europe, which had already crossed the Atlantic, ended up grounded in Canada.
 The small town of Gander in Newfoundland welcomed 6,500 stranded passengers from around the globe, offering them food, shelter and comfort for five days before the airspace slowly opened up again.
 The Canadian city converted churches and schools into makeshift shelters.

 In times of crisis, we all need to be willing to help when the need arises.
 Tell your children this week/month you want them to look for a way to be helping others!
 If you see trash that needs to be picked up, don't just notice it, act on it and clean it up.
 Within your own family, teach your kids to ask “what can I do for you?”
 Can I help a little sibling with a school project?
 Can I help my parents with loading the dishwasher/folding laundry/making a meal plan?
-Etc. Challenge your child(ren) to act as heroes in small ways everyday.
+Challenge your child(ren) to act as heroes in small ways everyday.
 It may also be helpful to come up with some larger service project to emphasize this (volunteering at an event, participating in a community clean up day, etc.).

 ---